How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Process Metrics (Operational Shift)

-- % of inquiries fully resolved without human involvement — not "responded to," fully resolved and closed
+- % of inquiries fully resolved without human involvement — the bar is closure of the case, not the act of responding

-- % of bookings or transactions completed in the system — a booking that requires owner confirmation is not an automated booking; it is a digital message relay
+- % of bookings or transactions completed in the system — a flow that still depends on owner confirmation is a digital message relay rather than an automated booking

 - Conversion rate by time window — specifically tracking off-hours, where the new value is created